neethahra/neethahra.github.io/Tableau.md

 <img src="images/Restaurant Peak Time.png?raw=true"/>

-### Suggestions/Conclusions
+### Conclusions

 <img src="images/Restaurant Analysis.png?raw=true"/>

 From the visualizations, the following conclusions were drawn:

 1. One of the expensive cuisines is North Indian and that remains highest even in terms of sales.
-2. Three of the most popular variety of cuisines are Pizzas, Icecream and Desserts and that businesses can have larger revenue by investing in these cuisines.
-3. Some of the restaurants with very high customer ratings had average sales which shows that there are other factors like cuisine variety, price, location of restaurant etc. that play a significant role in average sales.
+2. Some of the restaurants with very high customer ratings had average sales which shows that there are other factors like cuisine variety, price, location of restaurant etc. that play a significant role in average sales.

+### Possible Recommendations to Business

+Three of the most popular variety of cuisines are Pizzas, Icecream and Desserts and that businesses can have larger revenue by investing in these cuisines.

 [Back To Top](/Tableau)